 Safeguarding (Sarah Joskey/ Sarah Whitehouse/ Tracey Jones)

 We teach phonics using the Letters and Sounds programme, supported by the use of Jolly Phonics kinaesthetic actions and stories.
 We use additional on-line resources, such as Phonics Play, Education City and Nessy.
-As children move through the early stages of acquiring phonics, they practise by reading texts which are entirely decodeable for them from the Phonics Bug scheme.
+As children move through the early stages of acquiring phonics, they practice by reading texts which are entirely decodable for them from the Phonics Bug scheme.

-Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our book-banded reading scheme which has books from various published schemes (Oxford Reading Tree, Rigby Star, Collins) and is designed to give children experience of a variety of reading genres.
-There are fiction and non-fiction as well as poetry books and plays within the levels.
+Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our Book Banded reading scheme which has books from various published schemes, (ORT, Rigby Star, Collins) and is designed to give children experience of a variety of reading genres.
+There are fiction and non-fiction books within each level.

-Once children can read fluently and with good understanding, they are called ‘Book Explorers’ and they are then able self-select books for independent reading from the class libraries, school library or from home.
+Once children can read fluently and with a good understanding, they are called ‘Book Explorers’ and they are then able self-select books for independent reading from the class libraries, school library or from home.
 We have a dedicated area in the library which contains ‘Red Sticker’ books, which are chapter books that have been carefully selected to support these new ‘Book Explorers’ in their reading journey.

 (For further information about 'Reading', please see the link to 'Reading' above)